opendevstack/ods-provisioning-app/README.md

     - nexus_user=<NEXUS USER>
     - nexus_pw=<NEXUS_PW>

-If you want to build / run locally without a NEXUS, you can disable NEXUS by adding the following property to `gradle.properties`:
+If you want to build / run locally without NEXUS, you can disable NEXUS by adding the following property to `gradle.properties`:

 ```properties
 no_nexus=true
 ```

-Alternatively you can also configure the build using environment variables:
+Alternatively, you can also configure the build using environment variables:

 | Gradle property | Environment variable |
 | --------------- | -------------------- |